coreboot/coreboot/Documentation/mainboard/lenovo/vboot.md

 ## 8 MiB ROM limitation
 *Lenovo* devices with 8 MiB ROM only have a `RO`+`A` partition enabled in the default FMAP.
-They are missing the `B` partition, due to size constaints.
+They are missing the `B` partition, due to size constraints.
 You can still provide your own FMAP if you need `RO`+`A`+`B` partitions.

 ## CMOS